-SAMBA has several programs to promote patient safety.
+SAMBA has several programs to promote safety.
 These programs work to ensure that safe and appropriate quantities of medication are being dispensed.
 The result is improved care and safety for our members.
 Patient safety programs include:

 - Quantity allowances.
 Specific allowances are in place for certain medications, based on manufacturer and FDA recommended guidelines. - Drug Utilization Review (DUR).
-When you fill your prescription at a network pharmacy or through the mail order drug program, we and/or the pharmacist may electronically access information about prior prescriptions, checking for harmful drug interactions, drug duplication, excessive use, and the frequency of refills.
+When you fill your prescription at a network pharmacy or through the mail order drug program, we and/or the pharmacist may electronically access information about prior prescriptions, checking for harmful drug interactions, drug duplication, excessive use and the frequency of refills.
 DUR helps protect against potentially dangerous drug interactions or inappropriate use.
-When appropriate, your pharmacist(s) and/or Express Scripts may contact your physician(s) to discuss an alternative drug or treatment option, prescription drug compliance, and the best and most cost-effective use of services.
+When appropriate, your pharmacist(s) and/or Express Scripts may contact your physician(s) to discuss an alternative drug treatment option, prescription drug compliance, and the best and most cost-effective use of services.
 In addition, we may perform a periodic review of prescriptions to help ensure your safety and to provide health education and support.
 Upon review, we may contact you or your provider(s) to discuss your current medical situation and may offer assistance in coordinating care and treatment. - RationalMed Program: This program improves clinical quality through early risk detection and intervention.
 By review and analysis of integrated pharmacy and medical data, the program helps identify and resolve potential safety issues that increase risk of hospitalizations and adverse events.
-Once identified, concerns are brought to the attention of the physician. - Preauthorization: Preauthorization must be obtained for certain prescription drugs and supplies to assess appropriate therapy and drug dosage before providing benefits.
-In addition to those drugs listed on pages 66 and 67, other medications that require preauthorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, and select pain medications.
+Once identified, concerns are brought to the attention of the physician. - Prior authorization.
+Prior authorization must be obtained for certain prescription drugs and supplies to assess appropriate therapy and drug dosage before providing benefits.
+In addition to those drugs listed on pages 68 and 69, other medications that require prior authorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, and select pain medications.

-Contact Express Scripts at 1-855/315-8527 for additional information regarding the patient safety programs listed above.
+Contact Express Scripts at 855-315-8527 for additional information regarding Patient Safety programs listed above.

-• To claim benefits.
+To claim benefits.

-From a pharmacy - When you purchase medication from a network pharmacy use your SAMBA/Express Scripts Identification Card.
+• From a pharmacy - When you purchase medication from a network pharmacy use your SAMBA/Express Scripts Identification Card.
 In most cases, you simply present the card, together with the prescription, to the pharmacist; the claim is automatically filed through the Express Scripts system.

 If you do not use your identification card when purchasing your medication, or you use a non-network pharmacy, you must complete a direct reimbursement claim form to claim benefits.
-You may obtain these forms by calling Express Scripts toll-free at 1-855/315-8527.
+You may obtain these forms by calling Express Scripts toll-free at 855-315-8527.
 Service is available 7 days a week, 24 hours a day.
 Follow the instructions on the form and mail it to:

-Express Scripts Attention: Commercial Claims P. O. Box 14711 Lexington, KY 40512-4711
+Express Scripts Attention: Commercial Claims PO Box 14711 Lexington, KY 40512-4711

-Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described on page 70.
+Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described on page 72.

-- By mail The Plan will send you information on the Express Scripts Mail Service: - 1.
-Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate;
+- By mail - The Plan will send you information on Express Scripts Mail Service:

+- 1. Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2.
+Complete the patient profile/order form the first time you order under the program; and